Wednesday, November 29, 2006

-Our few hours one Sunday afternoon a month, make sure that the raw materials of what goes into many meals are ready for the cooks that the organization employs.
-The volunteers don’t do any of the actual cooking, but here are some of the fruits of our labors on one recent visit:
+I signed up to help out at one of these that serves food to those who cannot feed themselves due to severe and debilitating illness.
+Many corporations put together one-off or regular sessions with God’s Love We Deliver, based in Soho.
+Our regular shift for few hours one Sunday afternoon a month help to make sure that the raw ingredients of what goes into many meals are ready for the cooks that the organization employs.
+The volunteers don’t usually do any of the actual cooking, but here are some of the fruits of our labors on our recent visit:

 Most of what we do is chop, peel, chop, and chop some more.
 If you ever wondered what industrial-sized, 50-pound bags of carrots looked like when they are cut up, here it is: